civiform/docs/docs/it-manual/sre-playbook/terraform-deploy-system.md

     * Runs 5-10 minutes.
     * Terraform brings up resources in cloud (database, network, server, etc).
     * Asks confirmation few times before creating resources listing everything that will be created.
     * Safe to re-run script if it fails.
+There is known [issue](https://github.com/cn-terraform/terraform-aws-logs-s3-bucket/issues/6) where `bin/setup` fails on the first run.

 ## Deploy